pavitranew/session-5/readme.md

 * [MVC](https://en.wikipedia.org/wiki/Model–view–controller) - Model, View, Controller
 * `{{ }}` - "moustaches" or "handlebars" the evaluate to a value
 * `$scope` - the "glue" between application controller and the view
+* ng-model (ng-repeat etc.) is an Angular [directive](https://docs.angularjs.org/api/ng/directive)
 * AngularJS vs Angular

-Edit `index.js` (after the import statements):
+* Dependency injection:

 ```js
 const app = angular.module('foodApp', ['ngRoute']);
 ```

-Note - dependency injection.

-(`ngSRoute` supplants Express routes for handling front end views.
+(`ngRoute` supplants Express routes for handling front end views.
 Always include a single route in Express for your SPA page, here `index.html`.
 Angular routes handle the view (templates) and the logic (controllers) for the views.)

-Bootstrap the app in `index.html`:
+Bootstrap the app in `index.html` for our new Recipes app:

 ```html
 <body ng-app="foodApp">